MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/measure-your-space-in-mixed-reality.md

 Legend

 1. **Camera**: Take a picture of your current view.
-The picture can be used by your canvas app but isn't viewable when you're in the mixed reality experience.
+The picture can be used by your canvas app but isn't viewable when you're in a mixed reality experience.
 2. **Undo**: Rewinds the last measurement action taken and returns to the state before the last add, reset, or delete.
 3. **Add**: Select to start a new measurement or add a new measurement point.
 When you're done measuring the button changes to a checkmark button that you select to complete your measurement.
 4. **Overview**: Opens a list with details of the items you have measured.
 5. **Submit**: When you're done taking your measurement(s), use the Submit button to close the mixed reality experience and send the measurement(s) to your canvas app.
 The button is grayed out if there are no measurements or when you're in the process of taking measurements.
 6. **Overview**: Opens a list with details of the items you have measured.
-7. **Reset**: Clear all of your measurements at once.
+7. **Reset**: Clear all your measurements at once.
 8. **Exit**: Leave the mixed reality experience and return to your canvas app.